EXCLUSIVE-Renault, Nissan aim to announce deal on reshaped alliance on Feb 6 -sources

 Renault has consistently declined to comment publicly about the talks with its Japanese partner, while a spokesperson for Nissan declined to comment on Thursday.

-French newspaper Le Figaro reported late on Wednesday that the companies would announce 4 to 5 joint projects to relaunch the alliance.
-Renault had proposed working together on 10-15 projects the paper said.
+It was not immediately clear if already announced deals to produce the successor to the Nissan Micra in a Renault plant in France and junior alliance partner Mitsubishi Motors Corp's 7211.T new ASX and Colt in Renault plants in Spain and Turkey would be considered part of those 5 projects.

-Investments in the two companies' common platform in India is one of the joint projects that should be part of the wider deal, a source told Reuters.
+Renault boss de Meo has said the company had proposed working together on 10-15 projects.

-The future shape of the Franco-Japanese alliance has implications for both companies as well as their junior partner, Mitsubishi Motors Corp 7211.T.
+The future shape of the Franco-Japanese alliance has implications for both companies as well as Mitsubishi Motors.
 It also highlights how the immense technological upheaval in the auto industry is forcing companies to both partner and compete with a dizzying number of newcomers and tech firms.

 Renault, for instance, has said it will partner with companies from China's Geely Automobile Holdings 0175.HK to semiconductor giant Qualcomm Inc QCOM.O.